guardian/support-service-lambdas/modules/product/README.md

 For digital only products (Supporter Plus, DigitalSubscription and Contribution) this value will always be `Digital`
 ## `ProductOption`
 This describes specific varieties or flavours of a product.
-For example Newspaper as the following product options:
+For example Newspaper has the following product options:
 - `Saturday`
 - `Sunday`
 - `Weekend`
 - `Sixday`
 - `Everyday`

-DigitalSubscription has the product options
+DigitalSubscription has:
 - `Monthly`
 - `Annual`
 - `OneYearGift`